SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Related works

 \subsection{sEMG-based Gesture Recognition}

 Surface electromyography (sEMG) signals reflect muscle activation patterns and have been widely used for gesture recognition, especially in human–computer interaction and rehabilitation applications~\cite{kaifosh2025generic}.
-Recent advances in deep learning have significantly improved sEMG-based gesture recognition by enabling end-to-end learning from raw multi-channel signals.
+Recent advances in deep learning have significantly improved sEMG-based gesture recognition by enabling end-to-end learning from raw signals.
 Numerous studies have focused on designing tailored network architectures, such as Spatio-Temporal Cross Networks (STCNet)~\cite{yang2025stcnet}, Kolmogorov-Arnold Network~\cite{al2024tcnn}, and Transformer-based models~\cite{wang2024transformer}, to enhance recognition accuracy.
-These models aim to capture the complex, non-stationary patterns in sEMG data and improve the performance and generalization of sEMG-based gesture recognition.
-In contrast, our work focuses on data augmentation as an orthogonal approach to enhance model performance and alleviate overfitting.
+These models aim to capture the complex, non-stationary patterns of sEMG signals to enhance recognition performance and generalization.
+In contrast, our work focuses on data augmentation as an orthogonal approach to enhance model performance.